D-Bracket/FirstMonoGame/README.md

 # FirstMonoGame
- My first game with MonoGame
+ My first game with MonoGame.
  This is just a test project, to play around with MonoGame.